Chimoio, Moçambique - Things to Do in Chimoio

 Getting There

 Chimoio is accessible by road from Maputo via the EN1 and EN6 highways, a journey of approximately 8-10 hours by car or bus.
-Regular bus services operate from Maputo, Beira, and other major cities, with companies like Oliveiras and TSL providing comfortable options.
-The city has a small airport (Chimoio Airport) with limited domestic flights, mainly connecting to Maputo.
-Many visitors arrive via Beira, which is about 3 hours away by road and offers better international flight connections.
-The border with Zimbabwe at Machipanda is only 20km away, making Chimoio easily accessible for travelers coming from Zimbabwe or as part of a regional tour.
+Regular bus services operate from Maputo and Beira, with companies like Oliveiras and TSL offering comfortable coaches.
+The city has a small airport (Chimoio Airport) with limited domestic flights, mainly connecting to Maputo and Beira through LAM Mozambique Airlines.
+For international travelers, the most common route is flying into Maputo or Beira and then taking ground transportation to Chimoio.

 Getting Around

 Getting around Chimoio is relatively easy due to its compact size and grid-like street layout.
-Chapas (shared minibuses) are the most common form of public transport, connecting different neighborhoods for very low fares.
-Taxis are available but should be negotiated in advance - expect to pay around $5-10 for trips within the city.
-Many attractions in the city center are walkable, though the hilly terrain can be challenging.
-For trips to surrounding attractions like Gorongosa National Park or mountain areas, hiring a car with driver or joining organized tours is recommended, as public transport to these areas is limited.
+Chapas (shared minibus taxis) are the most common form of public transport, connecting different neighborhoods for very low fares.
+Taxis are available but should be negotiated in advance, typically charging $5-15 for trips within the city.
+Many attractions within the city center are walkable, though the hilly terrain can be challenging.
+For trips to surrounding attractions, hiring a car with driver is recommended and can be arranged through hotels or local tour operators.

 Where to Stay